-The majority of the group's real estate assets are currently located on or adjacent to the Canary Wharf Estate with a majority of tenants linked to the financial services industry.
+The majority of the Canary Wharf Group's real estate assets are currently located on or adjacent to the Canary Wharf Estate.
+Although a majority of tenants are linked to the financial services industry, this proportion has now fallen to around only 55.0% of the tenants being in the financial services sector.
 Wherever possible steps are taken to mitigate or avoid material consequences arising from this concentration and to diversify the tenant base.